 Needs & Numbers: One box of playing cards - any size can work, but we like the big ones.
 You'll also need a timing device of some sort.
 Plays well with most ages - the youngest we've tried this with is fourth-graders.
 (Nine-year-olds are so incredibly creative!)
-Groups of 12 to 24 participants.
+Groups of 2 to 24 participants can play.

 Set-Up & Prep: You'll want to set up a square boundary area for this one.
 Place something at each corner like a game spot, a cone, or a webbing length.
 The larger the square the more movement.
 Initially the empty card box will be placed in the center of the square (see Variations for another card box suggestion).
-Before trying Straight Suit divide out and shuffle each suit of the deck - hearts, diamonds, spades, and clubs.
+Before trying Straight Suits (described below) take out and shuffle each suit of the deck - hearts, diamonds, spades, and clubs.
 If you are doing one of the other challenges simply shuffle all 52 cards together before play.

-With the objective clearly understood, you will tell each sub-group that after 90-seconds given for planning each person in each sub-group must have at least one card in his or her hand (not looking at the faces of the cards until "GO").
-In other words, the person given the cards will deal them out to his/her group-mates.
+With the objective clearly understood (ask for questions if they have them), you will tell each sub-group that after 90-seconds, given for planning, each person in each sub-group must have at least one card in his or her hand (still, not looking at the faces of the cards until the word "GO").
+In other words, the person given the 13 cards will deal them out to his/her group-mates.
 The number of cards each person receives will be determined by the plan established by each sub-group (or, large group if they plan together).
-Each person must place down the cards he/she was given - cards cannot be given away to another player once "GO" is called.
+Each person must place down the cards he/she was dealt - cards cannot be given away to another player once "GO" is called.

 Okay, game on!
 You can play a few rounds at this level if it proves to be a good challenge for the group.
 Hopefully times will improve as they get better at the process developed.
 And, if sub-groups share ideas with each other wouldn't that be cool!

 Mixed Up (moderate challenge):